 Door Peninsula Winery feels like your home away from home for locals and travelers alike.
 Come visit, relax, and share a bottle.
-With over 200 award-winning wines, ranging from robust reds to crisp whites, you’ll never be disappointed!
+With over 200 awards won for over 60 wines, ranging from robust reds to crisp whites, you’ll never be disappointed!

 For 45 years, Door Peninsula Winery has been a mainstay of the Door County economy, producing the finest and largest selection of wines in Wisconsin.